LSSTDESC/Delight/README.md

 ## Installation and maintenance of this package

 This package is maintained by the LSSTDESC collaboration and the DESC-RAIL team.
-This project in handle under the LINCC-Framework.
+This project is handled under the LINCC-Framework.

 ### Usual installation